isc-projects/kea/doc/sphinx/arm/agent.rst

 Since the Kea version 1.9.6 the Control Agent natively supports secure HTTP connections using TLS.
 This allows a protection against users from the node where the agent runs, something that a reverse proxy cannot provide.
+More about TLS/HTTPS support in Kea can be found in :ref:`tls`.

 TLS is configured using three string parameters giving file names and a boolean parameter:

--  The ``trust-anchor`` specifies the Certificate Authority file name or directory path.
+-  The ``trust-anchor`` specifies the Certification Authority file name or directory path.

 -  The ``cert-file`` specifies the server certificate file name.